Dental Insurance in Texas: How to Choose a Plan That Actually Covers What You Need

 What Counts as Preventive, Basic, and Major Care?

+The annual maximum is the most overlooked number in any dental plan.
 Always compare annual maximums across plans, not just monthly premiums.
 The American Dental Association explains how annual maximums affect your out-of-pocket exposure over time.

 What Are the Real Costs Beyond the Monthly Premium?